onlyquake/xonotic-wiki/Mapping-textures-skybox-blender.markdown

 ![](blender-smooth.jpg)

 Now we need to add the sun and sky.
-To do this simple go to the add menu [shift][a] and add a “sun” light
+To do this simple go to the add menu [shift][a] and add a "sun" light

 ![](blender-addlight)